NixOS/foundation/trademark/policy.md

 1. Use of the word “Nix” in text, or as text in 3rd party logos and trademarks.
 2. Use of one of the NF-provided logo variants in *unaltered* form.
 3. Use of a logo *derived* from the Nix logos.
-For example, use of the intertwined snake graphic combined with different text, or with no text, or in combination with other graphic elements.
+For example, use of the Nix snowflake graphic combined with different text, or with no text, or in combination with other graphic elements.

 The following rules apply to the use of trademarks in each of these three classes.